 It’s no secret that I love to island hop!
 Each island has something unique to offer and it’s so easy to take a quick getaway.
-My boyfriend Efrain and I took advantage of the long July 4th weekend and took a trip to the Big Island.
+I took advantage of the long July 4th weekend and took a trip to the Big Island.
 We’ve both been there before so we got to show each other some of our favorite spots and check out some places that have always been on our list.
 If you’re looking for things to do on the Big Island, here’s a peek into our 3 day Big Island adventure!

 I should start this off by saying in the first two days we drove to the northernmost point, the southernmost point and the highest point in all of Hawaii on one tank of gas.
 I would not recommend doing that!
 The Big Island is in fact very big.
 Keep reading to find out how that went!